HarveyHunt/i3situation/README.md

 any changes occur to it.
 Changing the content of a plugin file will also cause a reload of all plugins and settings.

+__Note:__ When using the % symbol in the config file, it needs to be escaped with another %.

 Plugins are configured in the config file.
 You must first denote a new plugin config section by using a unique name for that instance of a plugin.
 For example: